-‘Coming 2 America’ is a royal flush 30 years in the making
+‘Coming 2 America’ deals royal flush 30 years in the making

 Accompanied by his mother, played by Leslie Jones, Lavelle returns to Zamunda with King Akeem to learn of his newfound princely duties.
 King Akeem concludes that there is more to being a king than assuming the throne, and that family is the greatest ruler of all.

 One of the triumphs of the film is its ability to introduce sociopolitical issues relevant to real-life experiences of Black people.
 This is displayed in a particular scene where Lavelle is at a job interview at the Duke and Duke firm.
-The reference to the business is a clever nod to the Brothers Duke from the 1983 film “Trading Places”, two other antagonists in the EMCU (Eddie Murphy Cinematic Universe).
+The reference to the business is a clever nod to the Brothers Duke from the 1983 film “Trading Places,” two other antagonists in the EMCU (Eddie Murphy Cinematic Universe).

 Interviewed by Calvin Duke, played by Saturday Night Live news correspondent Colin Jost, Lavelle points out the disparities that exist between him and his white interviewer.
 Much to Duke’s chagrin, Lavelle is more than happy to walk out of the interview so as not to feel any further onslaught of microaggressions.